dictionary

 summarizing dictionary contents at the end of processing

-Note: CQL currently lacks a good way to iterate through a dictionary in the last position of the last game, which is sometimes useful if the dictionary is summarizing some computation.One way to do this, although cumbersome is as follows.
+Note: Unfortunately, at this time there is no good way to iterate through a dictionary after the last position of the last game, which is useful if the dictionary is summarizing some computation.One unpleasant workaround is the following, where user_filter was the body of the original CQL file: